syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 Apart from the above common scripts, it is also necessary to refer the ej.mobile.all.min.js file, that contains all the JavaScript mobile components scripts together in a minified format.

-> Note: ej.mobile.all.min.js file bundles together the scripts of all the EJ mobile components as well as the other common scripts such as ej.core, ej.unobtrusive, ej.mobile.core, ej.mobile.application, ej.touch & so on.
+N> ej.mobile.all.min.js file bundles together the scripts of all the EJ mobile components as well as the other common scripts such as ej.core, ej.unobtrusive, ej.mobile.core, ej.mobile.application, ej.touch & so on.